Postage stamps and postal history of the Canal Zone

-Postage stamps and postal history of the Canal Zone is a subject that covers the postal system, postage stamps used and mail sent to and from the Panama Canal Zone from 1904 up until October 1978, after the United States relinquished its authority of the Zone in compliance with the treaty it reached with Panama.
+Postage stamps and postal history of the Canal Zone is a subject that covers the postal system, postage stamps used and mail sent to and from the Panama Canal Zone from 1904 until October 1978, after the United States relinquished its authority of the Zone in compliance with the treaty it reached with Panama.

 The Canal Zone was a strip of territory 50 mi long and 10 mi wide across the Isthmus of Panama, and was ceded to the United States for the purpose of constructing and operating the canal which connected the Atlantic and Pacific Oceans.
-Upon the establishment of the Canal Zone in 1903, (Note: The actual canal was not completed until 1914.) seventeen Post Offices had also been established and were operated by the U.S. Government.
+Upon the establishment of the Canal Zone in 1903, (Note: The actual canal was not completed until 1914.) seventeen post offices had also been established and were operated by the U.S. government.
 (Note: These Post Offices were located at Ancon, Cristobal, Culebra, Empire, Pedro Miguel, La Boca, Gatún, Paraiso, Bas Obispo, Bohio, Corozal, Gorgona, Las Cascadas, Miraflores, Matachin, San Pablo, and Taberuilla.)
-The Canal Zone and its post offices, with the main distributing office in Cristobal, operated as an independent government agency under the direct authority of the President of the United States.
+The Canal Zone and its post offices, with the main distributing office in Cristobal, operated as an independent government agency under the direct authority of the president of the United States.
 In the towns where there were railroad stations, the station agents of the Panama Railroad functioned as postmasters.
 Along with ships and freight, domestic mail and mail from around the world moved through the canal.
 The Canal Zone Post Office began operating and issued its first postage stamps on June 24, 1904.
 Initially these were the current stamps of Panama or (less often) the U.S., overprinted with 'CANAL ZONE' in various styles.
 Philatelists have identified over 100 varieties, some of them quite rare (and counterfeited).

 First issues

 The Republic of Panama was formally part of Colombia, and after it broke away from Colombia, with assistance from the United States, it established itself as a separate nation where it immediately became necessary to establish its own post offices and issue its own postage stamps.
 The Canal Zone Post Office was inaugurated on June 25, 1904.
 Beforehand the domestic rates of postage in the United States were made applicable to all possessions of the United States on June 20, 1904, which henceforth included the Canal Zone.

-The first Panama stamps consisted of existing Colombian stamps, which were overprinted with Panama.
+The first Panamanian stamps consisted of existing Colombian stamps, which were overprinted with Panama.
 These in turn were used for Canal Zone postage and were again, overprinted with CANAL ZONE with a red bar at top blocking out the name Colombia.
 Many varieties of the overprinting of PANAMA and CANAL ZONE exist, including doubled overprinting, complete inverts and stamps with the letter A inverted or completely missing.
 The coloring of the overprinting varies from violet to bluish-violet, with the overprinting measuring 18 mm.
 The first comprehensive study of these issues was conducted by George L. Toppan, and his classification of the various varieties that occur in these issues is the most feasible one yet presented.